paolonapoletano/bci-resources/README.md

-# On using AI for EEG-based BCI applications: resources
+# On using AI for EEG-based BCI applications – additional resources

 ## 🧠 Overview
-This repository provides supplementary material for the survey ***"On using AI for EEG-based BCI applications: problems, current challenges and future trends"***, which explores the applications of artificial intelligence (AI) to scalp electroencephalography (EEG) decoding and brain-computer interfaces (BCIs).
+This repository provides supplementary material for the survey ***«On using AI for EEG-based BCI applications: problems, current challenges and future trends»***, which explores the applications of artificial intelligence (AI) to scalp electroencephalography (EEG) decoding and brain-computer interfaces (BCIs).
 The survey discusses both foundational paradigms and emerging challenges, offering a structured perspective on real-world applications of AI in EEG-based BCIs.

 ---